1 Bg 4-1972: Transcendental Knowledge

 > because the Lord's body and self are identical, His

-> position is always different from that of the ordinary
+> position is always different from the ordinary

 > living entity, even when He descends to the material